hack3rs.ca network-security

 Suggested starting block: Initial Setup And Status Checks

-2. Pilot blue-team monitoring deployments where integration speed matters.
+2. Pilot blue-team monitoring deployments where standing up integrated visibility quickly matters.

 Suggested starting block: Operational Health And Diagnostics